laurnden/pulsePerception/README.md

+#pulsePerception

-elastic perception. tilt the frame and the story bends with it a lean study on how context reshapes meaning at the edges
+elastic perception | tilt the frame and the story bends with it.

+micro-look on how context reshapes meaning at the edges.